mehtamohit013/FedBase/to-do.md

 - [ ] Add support for spliting data into train,test and validation to data processing

 - [ ] Updated README to include pythonpath for webots and SUMO

+- [ ] Configure webots world and osm net file for chicago